Finding the right site

 operated independently of the chains.
 Almost all will have hot showers, kitchen and laundry facilities, and sometimes much more.

 Medium to large holiday parks

 Big, bright, with all the bells and whistles, the majority of New Zealand’s large holiday parks manage to feel leafy and natural, being well landscaped, with plenty of grass and trees.
 Many are located in enviable locations – behind dunes, beside rivers, or on the edge of forests.
 Even at its most commercial, this sector still offers genuine hospitality and personal service.

 Like-minded folk can holiday together at specialist sites, including Christian camps and clothing-optional parks.
 Members of the 43,000-strong New Zealand Motor Caravan Association avail themselves of a network of ‘pop over properties’, koha camping spots with a range of facilities.

-Reported by Sarah Bennett and Lee Slater for our AA Directions Autumn 2014 issue
+Reported by Sarah Bennett and Lee Slater for our AA Directions Winter 2014 issue